ozarchie/EQMOD-WiFi/Documentation/Serial2UDP.md

 # Setup

+**Not working yet**
-When your EQMOD WiFi adapter starts up, it sets it up in Station mode and tries to connect to a previously saved Access Point.
-If this is unsuccessful (or if no previous network has been saved) it changes the EQMOD WiFi adapter into Access Point mode and starts up a DNS and WebServer at default IP address “192.168.4.1”.
+*When the EQMOD WiFi adapter starts up, it sets it up in Station mode and tries to connect to a previously saved Access Point.
+If this is unsuccessful (or if no previous network has been saved) it changes the EQMOD WiFi adapter into Access Point mode and starts up a DNS and WebServer at default IP address “192.168.4.1”.*

-In Access Point mode, the user device (iOS, Android, or Windows) can connect to that WiFi network, using the ssid of “EQMOD” and password of “shillito”.
+*In Access Point mode, the user device (iOS, Android, or Windows) can connect to that WiFi network, using the ssid of “EQMOD” and password of “shillito”.
+[You can change this in the code].
 It will then get its IP address assigned.
-By pointing the browser to “192.168.4.1”, the user can access a web page that will allow the user to set the users’ own wireless network configuration (ssid, password).
+By pointing the browser to “192.168.4.1”, the user can access a web page that will allow the user to set the users’ own wireless network configuration (ssid, password).*

+The WiFi adapter uses the default ssid/pass to connect to a user network.
+This can be changed from the default in the code.
 Once saved, the EQMOD WiFi adapter will restart and log onto the users’ network in Station mode.

 # SynScanPro